HEYE-0/Car/README.md

 ###  src

 The source code directory.
-It contains both development history and the final implementation.
+It contains both the development history and the final implementation.

 #### Subfolders:
 `old versions/`: Legacy code for reference.